What is a workflow? Definition and examples

 The term workflow is ambiguous.
 For some, a workflow is a process—for others, it’s a way to organize information.

 The vagueness around the term has real consequences.
 Lack of clarity about workflows muddles the work itself.
 For example, the average knowledge worker spends 60% of their time on work about work—things like searching for information or following up on a project’s status.
 And yet, over one quarter of deadlines still get missed each week.
-Although we work hard and are busy all day long, we somehow still miss the mark and fall behind frequently.
+Despite our hard work and constant busyness, we still manage to miss deadlines and fall behind.

 Something isn’t quite right.